PaukoffD/challenge_refactor_and_scrape/README.md

 ### Notes

-1. For sure for simplicity the authorization and authentications are omitted.
-The controller variable `current_user` will return a string as a stub` ;-)
+1. Of course, for simplicity the authorization and authentications are omitted.
+The controller variable `current_user` will return a string as a stub ;-)
 1. For sure db/seeds.rb is needed only for the purpose of this task.
-1. If at least on line in csv causes an error, no lines are saved.
-Looking at the code it seems it is not and intention.
+I could delete them but I did not.
+1. Most of the specs written for the `DevicesController` should be removed after refactoring.
+They are marked with  TODO comment but left in the code.
+1. Some specs for `DevicesController` should be placed outside of the context 'with a mminimal set of fields' but since it is not so important I've left them there for simplicity since they are to be removed at the end.
+1. As the sample csv file for devices contains different values in the field `username` and exiting code processes all the lines of the csv file, I assume it is the field of the `Device` that refers to some person affiliated to `Customer`.
 1. It is strange that `AccountingType`s are individual for each `Customer`.
 Should not it be considered to try to use the common dictionary?
-1. Why not to create a new `AccountingType` if it is missing?
-1. As the sample csv file for devices contains different values in the field `username` and exiting code processes all the lines of the csv file, I assume it is the field of the `Device` that refers to some person affiliated to `Customer`.
-The warning on the line 7 thus means something not implied from and not corresponding to the code of `DevicesController#import`.
-1. It would be not bad to strip `AccountingCategory#name` at the `save` in order not to do it each time. ;-)
+1. It would be not bad to strip `AccountingCategory#name` at the `save` time in order not to do it each time later at import Devices. ;-)
-1. Some specs should be placed outside of 'with a mminimal set of fields' context but since it is not so important I've left them there for simplicity.

 ### Bugs found